Website Manager

 Please keep in mind our coaches are parents and family members just like you.
 So while we ask everyone to reach out by the deadline, sometimes vacations, work trips, crazy family life, etc. draws their attention away from soccer.
 So when you reach out to them, go easy.
 Our coaches are volunteering time out of their busy schedule to help your player have a great soccer experience, so please treat them with respect.

 Practices start around mid-August.
 The practice schedule is up to the coach -- typically younger divisions practice once per week, and older divisions practice at least twice per week.
 Games begin after Labor Day.
-The season lasts through November, with games played weekly -- usually Saturdays but occasionally Fridays.
+The U5-U14 season runs through November, with games played weekly -- usually Saturdays but occasionally Fridays.
+U16-U19 games are usually Saturday with occasional Friday or Sunday games.
+The U16-U19 "Upper" season must end before November due to CIF Rule 600 for high school athletes.

 When and where are practices?